shuvoroy10/Assignment-05/README.md

 getElementById : It select a item by id.
 It use to single element operation with id name. if id not match it return null. getElementsByClassName : It select multiple item using class name.
 It return HTML Collection.
 querySelector: It give the first element of matching class,tag Name , even id work here etc.
 querySelectorAll: It similiar like getElementsByClassName but it has special power to select element .
 Like if i want to select the class inside a div.
-It work well but getElementsByClassName select all document class.
+It work well but getElementsByClassName select all class of the document.

 No-02(ANS):
 Firstly create an element using createElement . secondly add essential Content (innerHTML,innerText,Css,Id etc).
 Then it add to document using append,appendChild etc.